UN Sustainable Development Goals

 Teaching

-- The Sustainability Guide for the Western Community provides tangible and accessible sustainable lifestyle recommendations to Western students, staff and faculty.
+• The Sustainability Guide for the Western Community was put together by graduate students from the 2021 Master of Environment and Sustainability class.
+This guide provides tangible, accessible, and sustainable lifestyle recommendations to Western students, staff, and faculty.

-- Students in Chemical and Biochemical Engineering undergraduate program at Western are trained engineers with skills to develop holistic solutions for clean water and air, carbon reduction, cleaner renewable fuels, and life-saving medicine.
+• Students in the Chemical and Biochemical Engineering undergraduate and graduate program at Western are trained engineers with skills to develop holistic solutions for clean water and air, carbon reduction, cleaner renewable fuels, and life-saving medicine.

 Operations

-- Residence Dining serves approximately half of their entrees meatless.
+• Western University has pledged to have all responsibly sourced products, and currently, 99% of the seafood supply comes from certified sustainable or responsible sources.
+Residence Dining serves approximately half of the entrees meatless.
 Of these options, half are completely vegan.

 SDG 13 - Climate action